-14.-(1) The Commission may investigate a complaint lodged under section 13.

-- (2) An investigation under this section is to be conducted as the Commissioner thinks fit. - (3) Upon investigation of a complaint, the Commission may- - (a) seek to resolve the matter, as appropriate; - (b) serve a notice to the relevant person requesting the removal of the electronic communication within the time stipulated in such notice; or - (c) advise the individual making the complaint of any action that can be taken under section 17.

-(4) Where a person served with a notice under subsection (3)(b) fails to remove the electronic communication, the Commission may apply to the court under section 22 for its removal.
+- 14.-(1) The Commission may investigate a complaint lodged under section 13. - (2) An investigation under this section is to be conducted as the Commissioner thinks fit. - (3) Upon investigation of a complaint, the Commission may- - (a) seek to resolve the matter, as appropriate; - (b) serve a notice to the relevant person requesting the removal of the electronic communication within the time stipulated in such notice; or - (c) advise the individual making the complaint of any action that can be taken under section 17. - (4) Where a person served with a notice under subsection (3)(b) fails to remove the electronic communication, the Commission may apply to the court under section 22 for its the removal of the electronic communication.